 Q: Do they have moods?
 Are they playful?

 Helena is skittish, but she likes to play.

 Raw meat, and we leave the bones in the meat.
 Some of it is donated from Walmart, people will donate deer.

 Helena eats about 20 pounds of meat per day.

 Q: Do you have to give them medical care or supplement their diet?

 They require regular medical care.
-We run bloodwork, get them checked up.
+They have bloodworm and routine checkups regularly.
 They have daily supplements for joint health, skin and dental health.

 Please Help Us Help Them